yetisoftworks/MeshyDB.SDK-docs/docs/users/creating_users.rst

 ~~~~~~~~~

 201 : Created
-   * New user has been registered and is now available for use.
+   * New user has been registered and must be verified before use.

 Example Result